-- .1 A schedule of "Standardized mix designs" which indicates compliance with the Construction Documents.
-Schedule to include but not be limited to: - .1 Concrete mix for each exposure class and strength to be utilized in the project. - .2 Water/cementitious materials ratio (w/cm). - .3 Air entrainment %, if applicable. - .4 Include "Pump Mixes" if proposed for use. - .5 Brand name and dosage of synthetic fibres. - .6 Brand names of all admixtures to be incorporated into the mixes. - .2 Brand names and, if requested, manufacturers' data sheet of proposed curing compound. - .3 If requested, provide a certified copy of a mill test report of the reinforcing supplied, and samples of reinforcing bars to be used on this project for testing by the appointed Inspection and Testing Company before delivery to the Site. - .4 If requested, for unidentified reinforcing steel or reinforcing steel from non- Canadian mills, submit test data from an approved testing company verifying that each size and grade of reinforcing steel meets the Specification requirements.
-Pay for cost of such testing. - .5 Shop drawings of elevators, showing complete details of proposed connections to the structure, including pockets, inserts and loadings. - .6 Shop drawings of exterior walls panels showing complete details of proposed connections to the structure, including pockets, inserts and loadings. - .7 Shop drawings of steel and precast concrete stairs showing complete details of connections to the structure including pockets, inserts and loadings.
-Shop drawings to be stamped by a Professional Engineer.

-- .8 Cement finishing of floors shall be by a specialist Subcontractor thoroughly experienced in this type of work and a member in good standing with the Concrete Floor Contractors Association of Ontario (CFCAO).
-Submit references when requested. - .3 Refer to Coloured Surfaced Hardened Finishes later in this Section. - .4 MATCH SAMPLE OF ARCHITECTURAL QUALITY CONCRETE. - .1 Provide a sample of "Architectural Concrete" including reveals for the Architect's approval.
-Repeat at no cost to the Owner until approval has been given. - .2 All "Architectural Quality" concrete throughout the project shall match or exceed the quality level of the approved "Match" sample as to surface, cone tie pattern and other features as directed. - .3 Refer also to Architectural Quality Concrete later in this Section. - .5 Pre-Construction meetings as specified in this section.
+- .1 A schedule of "Standardized mix designs" which indicates compliance with the Contract Documents.
+Schedule to include but not be limited to: - .1 Concrete mix for each exposure class and strength to be utilized in the Project. - .2 Include "Pump Mixes" if proposed for use. - .3 Brand name and dosage of synthetic fibres. - .4 Brand names of all admixtures to be incorporated into the mixes. - .2 Brand names and, if requested, manufacturers' data sheet of proposed curing compound. - .3 If requested, Provide a certified copy of a mill test report of the reinforcing supplied, and samples of reinforcing bars to be used on this Project for testing by the appointed inspection and testing company before delivery to the Site. - .4 Shop Drawings of elevators, showing complete details of proposed connections to the structure, including pockets, inserts and loadings. - .5 Shop Drawings of exterior walls panels showing complete details of proposed connections to the structure, including pockets, inserts and loadings. - .6 Shop Drawings of steel and precast concrete stairs showing complete details of connections to the structure including pockets, inserts and loadings.
+Shop Drawings to be stamped by a Professional Engineer. - .7 The Contractor shall ensure that cement finishing of floors shall be by a specialist subcontractor thoroughly experienced in this type of work and a member in good standing with the Concrete Floor Contractors Association of Ontario (CFCAO).
+Submit references when requested by the Consultant. - .3 Refer to Coloured Surfaced Hardened Finishes later in this Section. - .4 Match sample of architectural quality concrete. - .1 Provide a sample of "Architectural Concrete" including reveals, to the Consultant's approval.
+Repeat at no cost to the Owner until approval has been given. - .2 All "Architectural Quality" concrete throughout the Project shall match or exceed the quality level of the approved "Match" sample as to surface, cone tie pattern and other features as directed. - .3 Refer also to Architectural Quality Concrete later in this Section. - .5 Refer also to Polished Concrete Finish later in this Section. - .6 Pre-Construction meetings as specified in this Section.